SwitchbladeBot/auth-deprecated/README.md

 - `/callback` - Callback: Redirected from discord oauth, redirect to last callback with switchblade token

-- `/api/@me` - Authorization check: Checks if the authorization is correct and returns auth status (id, access token, etc)
+- `/api/check` - Authorization check: Checks if the authorization is correct and returns auth status (id, access token, etc)

+- `/api/refresh` - Authorization refresh; Receives a switchblade token and returns a new sb token with new accessToken

+- `/api/@me` - Discord authorization test; Returns simple information about the user for testing purposes (or not)

 ## Other to-do's